nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ```

 ### 3.1 Train test split
-- Because thre are uneven numbers of each type (many more SDSS than CLAGN), we want to make sure to stratify evenly by type
+We use sklearn's train test split to randomly split the data into training and testing datasets.
+Because thre are uneven numbers of each type (many more SDSS than CLAGN), we want to make sure to stratify evenly by type.
-- Random split

 ```{code-cell} ipython3
 #y is defined to be the labels